netxms/netxms-doc/admin/object-management.rst

 Server Command
 ~~~~~~~~~~~~~~

-:guilabel:`Server command` tool can be used to execute command on a server.
+:guilabel:`Server command` tool can be used to execute command on the server.

 .. figure:: _images/obj_tool_server_command.png
    :scale: 65%